Meet The Team

 Communications Director

-A masterful storyteller with more than 15 years of experience in communications, Natalie specializes in advancing the missions of progressive issues-focused organizations by crafting and sharing narratives that truly matter.
+A masterful storyteller with almost 20 years of experience in communications, Natalie specializes in advancing the missions of progressive issues-focused organizations by crafting and sharing narratives that truly matter.

 After beginning her public relations career in Miami’s luxury real estate industry, Natalie transitioned to the public service sector when she joined the state of Florida’s employment services division as a policy analyst and program developer.
 From there, Natalie managed communications and events for the American Cancer Society, curated national level partnerships and advocacy strategies for the Department of Veterans Affairs Homeless Programs Office, developed communications strategies for almost 40 organizations serving under-represented communities that were partnered with a large scale federally funded clinical research initiative, and created communications strategies focused on health equity for a non-profit women's health organization.

-Outside of work, Natalie is an avid rower with the Capital Rowing Club and holds a masters in legal studies with a focus on criminal justice and police reform.
-As a proud graduate of the University of Florida, Natalie also spends her fall Saturdays cheering on Gators football and hoping for another season like 2006.
+Outside of work, Natalie is an avid rower and holds a Bachelor of Science in Event Management from the University of Florida and a Master of Arts in Legal Studies with a focus on criminal justice and police reform from American Public University.
+As a proud Gator grad, Natalie also spends her fall Saturdays cheering on Gator football and hoping for another season like 2006.
 She has thus far been sorely disappointed.

 Gabriela Dawson

 Gaby joined Maxwell Street Legal Clinic in November 2018.
 A native of Venezuela and now a long-time Lexingtonian, she has had many years of legal and medical office experience.
-She received a certification as an Immigration paralegal.
-Gaby is a Certified Medical Interpreter serving various agencies around town.
-She loves working as the VOCA Legal Assistant and helping our clients bridge the language barrier.
-She enjoys traveling, reading, and eating pasta!
+She became a DOJ-accredited representative in August of 2023.
+Before that, she received a certification as an immigration paralegal and worked with our VOCA clients.
+Gaby is also a certified medical interpreter.
+She loves working as a DOJ Accredited Rep, having her own caseload, and helping our clients bridge the language barrier.
+She enjoys traveling, reading, eating pasta, and hanging out with her hubby and her furry babies: Harper (golden), Nala (pit), and Phoebe, the feisty cat.

 Raaziq El-Amin